On Almost periodicity and minimality for semiflows: Abstract

 \section{Abstract}

 In topological dynamics, the dynamical behavior sometimes has a sharp contrast when the action is by semigroups or monoids to when the action is by groups.
-In this short note, we bring out this contrast while discussing the equivalence of almost periodicity and minimality.
+In this article we bring out this contrast while discussing the equivalence of almost periodicity and minimality, and some implications when every point is an almost periodic point.

-\footnote{\emph{keywords:} flows, semiflows, minimality, almost periodic points }
+{\textsc{keywords}:} flows, semiflows, minimality, almost periodic points.